techlivezheng/vimrc/README.md

 Installation
 ------------

-The following instructions are only for \*nix platforms, as for the others, please help yourself.
+The following instructions are only for \*nix platforms.
+For other platform, please help yourself.

 Before proceeding the following commands, please be sure to backup your original vim configuration.
-The original `~/.vimrc` could be save as `~/.vimrc.local` which will be automatically loaded at the end of the `~/.vimrc` file.
+The original `~/.vimrc` could be save as `~/.vimrc.local` which will be loaded at the end of the new `~/.vimrc` file.

     git clone git@github.com:techlivezheng/vimrc.git ~/.vim
     ln -s .vim/vimrc .vimrc

-'Vundle' plugin should be installed manually first, then it will handle the installation of the rest plugins.
+Vundle should be installed manually first.

     mkdir ~/.vim/bundle
     git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

-For the rest plugins, either launch `vim` and run `:BundleInstall`, or execute the following command in cli.
+For the installation of the rest plugins, either launch `vim` and run `:BundleInstall`, or execute the following command in the terminal.

     vim +BundleInstall +qall

-The ruby extension for Command-T must be build first.
+Command-T needs to install a ruby extension.

     cd ~/.vim/bundle/command-t/ruby/command-t
     ruby extconf.rb
     make

-In order to get full experience of Vim Powerline plugin, a patched font should be placed under ~/.fonts.
-See [fontpatcher][] page for a guide on how to patch a font, [Patched Fonts][] page provides a set of pre-patched fonts available for downloading, a pretty font has been shipped along with us in misc/ directory.
+In order to get full experience of Powerline plugin, a patched font should be placed under ~/.fonts.
+See [fontpatcher][] page for a guide on how to patch a font, [Patched Fonts][] page provides a set of pre-patched fonts available for downloading, a pretty font has been included by default in `~/.vim/misc/` directory.

 [fontpatcher]: https://github.com/Lokaltog/vim-powerline/tree/develop/fontpatcher
 [Patched Fonts]: https://github.com/Lokaltog/vim-powerline/wiki/Patched-fonts